ncatlab/nlab-content/pages/1608.md

 [[!redirects Gabriel C. Drummond-Cole]]

-I am a graduate student at the CUNY Graduate Center.
-Previously I was at Stony Brook.
+I am a postdoc at Northwestern.
+Previously I was a graduate student at the CUNY Graduate Center and SUNY Stony Brook.
 I host notes of some classes and conferences I have attended.

 [website](http://www.math.sunysb.edu/~blafard/)